 Dhyan Chand Award is given for Lifetime Achievements in Sports and Games and was instituted in the year 2002.
 A cash prize of Rs 5 lakh and 3 awards are presented each year to honour those sportspersons who have contributed to sports by their performance throughout their career and continue to contribute to the promotion of sports even after they retire from their active sporting career.
 It is awarded by the Ministry of Youth Affairs and Sports

 - Arjuna Award was instituted in 1961 with a cash prize of Rs 5 lakh, a bronze statue of Arjuna and a scroll.

 - The sportsperson should have performed consistently well for the previous 3 years at the international level with excellence for that year for which the award is recommended.
 He must have shown qualities of leadership sportsmanship and a sense of discipline.

-- From 2001, the award are given in disciplines falling under following categories: (i) Olympic Games/Commonwealth Games/Asian Games, World Cup/World Championship disciplines and cricket; (ii) indigenous games; and (iii) sports for physically challenged.
+- Since 2001, the award is given in disciplines falling under the following categories: (i) Olympic Games/Commonwealth Games/Asian Games, World Cup/World Championship disciplines and cricket; (ii) indigenous games; and (iii) sports for physically challenged.

 - Arjuna Award was first presented in 1961 to six people.

-- Meena Shah (Badminton) was the first woman to get Arjuna award in 1962.
+- Meena Shah (Badminton) was the first woman to get the Arjuna award in 1962.